kaiosilveira/design-patterns/template-method/README.md

 ```

 Notice how steps 1 and 3 are the same, and steps 2 and 4 are similar in terms of proceedings.

+Make sure to check out the [StarbuzzCofee](./StarbuzzCoffee/) project for full implementation details.